 The precinct is within close proximity to both the Perth Central Business District and the Swan River.
-Lotus Park and Tennis Club, HBF Stadium, Optus Stadium and Banks Reserve are also nearby.
-The precinct is serviced by two neighbourhood parks being Gladstone Street Reserve and Norwood Park.
+Loton Park and Tennis Club, Perth Rectangular Stadium (HBF Park), Optus Stadium and Banks Reserve are also nearby.
+The precinct is serviced by two neighbourhood parks, Gladstone Street Reserve and Norwood Park.

 The precinct maintains strong transport connections and is situated between Lord Street and Guildford Road, which provides access to the Graham Farmer Freeway.
-These major transport routes provide access to the north, south, east and western corridors of Perth.
-The precinct is serviced by Claisebrook and East Perth Stations with Lord Street having high frequency bus services
+These major transport routes provide access to the northern, southern, eastern and western corridors of Perth.
+The precinct is serviced by Claisebrook and East Perth stations with Lord Street also containing high frequency bus services.

-Cyclists can use the principal shared path which runs along Graham Farmer Freeway and East Parade a well as the protected bike path on Bulwer Street.
+Cyclists can use the Principal Shared Path which runs along Graham Farmer Freeway and East Parade as well as the protected bike path on Bulwer Street.